Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Introduction

-In this paper, we propose a new imbalanced noisy-label meta-learning (INOLML) method that automatically builds a validation set by maximising its utility in terms of sample informativeness, class distribution balance, and label correctness.
-The central contribution of the paper is the definition of the validation set utility criteria, which is motivated by the bi-level optimisation meta-learning algorithm.
-The proposed method, depicted in \cref{fig:motivation}, consists of an iterative 3-step approach, namely: 1) pseudo-clean sample detection and robust labelling from the noisy training set; 2) validation set formation from the robustly labelled pseudo-clean set in step (1), using the proposed utility criteria; and 3) meta learning using the validation set from step (2).
-The main contributions of our paper can be summarised as follows: \begin{itemize} \item A new method to build the meta-learning validation set by maximising its utility for sample informativeness, class distribution balance, and label correctness; \item An innovative meta-learning algorithm (\cref{fig:motivation}), comprising the steps: 1) detection and robust labelling of pseudo-clean samples from the noisy training set; 2) formation of the validation set using the proposed utility criteria; and 3) meta learning using the validation set from step (2). \end{itemize} With the two technical contributions above, our method shows improvements over previous meta-learning approaches on imbalanced noisy-label learning benchmarks.
-In balanced noisy-label benchmarks, our method is competitive or better than the state-of-the-art.
+Motivated by the bi-level optimization of the meta-learning algorithm, we propose novel criteria to characterise the utility of validation sets used in meta-learning.
+In particular, the proposed criteria are based on: 1) sample informativeness; 2) class-balanced distribution; and 3) label cleanliness.
+We also introduce a new imbalanced noisy-label meta-learning (INOLML) method that automatically builds a validation set by maximising its utility according to our proposed criteria.
+The proposed method, depicted in Figure~\ref{fig:motivation}, consists of 3 iterative steps: 1) detecting pseudo-clean samples from the noisy training set and labelling them; 2) forming the validation set from the robustly-labelled pseudo-clean set in step (1), using the proposed utility criteria; and 3) meta-learning using the validation set from step (2).
+The main contributions of our paper can be summarised as follows: \begin{itemize} \item A new criteria set to form the meta-learning validation set based on sample informativeness, class-balanced distribution, and label cleanliness. \item An innovative meta-learning algorithm (Figure~\ref{fig:motivation}), which automatically builds a validation set by maximising its utility according to our criteria, comprising the following steps: 1) detection and robust labelling of pseudo-clean samples from the noisy training set; 2) formation of the validation set using the proposed utility criteria; and 3) meta-learning using the validation set from step (2). \item A state-of-the-art meta-learning method to form validation sets for meta-learning that outperforms prior approaches that rely on random selecting or manually labelling. \end{itemize} In addition, the proposed meta-learning method INOLML shows competitive results with respect to previous meta-learning and noisy-label learning approaches on noisy-label learning benchmarks.